Hesperian Health Guides

 Genital Warts

 Warts are caused by a virus.
 Warts on the genitals are softer than warts on other parts of the body and there are usually more of them.
 It is possible to have warts inside the vagina or inside the tip of the penis and not know it.
 While warts may eventually go away, usually they continue to get worse and should be treated.
-Because genital warts can look like an early sign of syphilis, test for syphilis before treating for warts, and if it is syphilis, treat it right away.
+Test for syphilis before treating for genital warts because the early signs of syphilis can look like warts.
+If it turns out to be syphilis, treat it right away.

 Warts grow faster during pregnancy and might bleed during childbirth, which could infect the baby.
-A pregnant woman with warts should consult a health worker to see if she should give birth in a hospital by caesarean surgery (C-section).
+If you are pregnant and have warts, consult a health worker to see if you should give birth in a hospital by caesarean surgery (C-section).

 Treatment